christran85-cyber/enterprise-security-operations-lab/docs/phase-06-security-monitoring.md

 ---

-## 3. Suricata Can Provide Early Reconnaissance Context
+## 3. Network Reconnaissance Can Appear Before Endpoint Events

-Network reconnaissance may occur before authentication attempts or other endpoint activity.
+Reconnaissance may occur before authentication attempts or other endpoint activity.

-Network IDS telemetry can therefore provide earlier context in an incident timeline.
+Suricata can therefore provide earlier context in an investigation timeline.

 ---

 ## 4. ET Open Signatures Add Application Context

-The Nmap HTTP detection demonstrated that IDS signatures can identify characteristics associated with reconnaissance tools.
+IDS signatures can identify characteristics associated with reconnaissance tools.

-This provides more context than IP addresses and ports alone.
+This provides more information than IP addresses and ports alone.

 ---

 ## 5. Wazuh Provides Endpoint Context

-Wazuh provided authentication information that network monitoring alone could not provide.
+Wazuh provides endpoint and authentication information that network monitoring alone cannot provide.

-This included endpoint and authentication-related information.

 ---

 ## 6. Source IP and Time Are Valuable Correlation Points

-Different security platforms can often be correlated using:
+Security platforms can often be correlated using:

 ```text
 Source IP